Neojko/MCA/README.txt

+INTRODUCTION :

 Download the .jar and the scripts you want.
 A few data is given in case you don't have some.

+Output given by the algorithms (name of file contains c or in2): name_instance_file n m c in2 weight_sol time

+=> if the solution is not solved, then weight_sol = -1 (not possible in reality)

 PRECONDITIONS :